Routing

 Configurations are versioned, and each version can either be Draft or Live .
 When initially created, the configuration is set to Inactive .

-Once tested and ready, the configuration change status can be changed to Active , and it can be published to production, with the configuration version changed to Live .
+Once tested and ready, the configuration status can be set to Active and published to production, changing the configuration version to Live .

 1. Go to Orchestration > Routing configuration.